KhartesViewer/khartes/README.md

 linked to, the `Volume Boxes Visible` checkbox in the Volumes tab.

-The `Show tracking cursors` checkbox turns on and off the tracking cursors, which are an advanced topic; they are described in a section below.
+The `Show tracking cursors` checkbox turns on and off the tracking cursors, which are an advanced topic that is described in a section below.

 The `Shift lock after [] clicks` control lets you set exactly how the `Shift` hot key works.
 Recall that if you quickly press and release the `Shift` button, you toggle